 - Art does not lie down on the bed that is made for it; it runs away as soon as one says its name; it loves to go incognito.
 Its best moments are when it forgets what it is called.

-* Jean Dubuffet, source of artist quotes on art brut & life: comment on the occasion of his 1984 exhibition at the Venice Biennale; as quoted in ”Jean Dubuffet, Works, writings Interviews”, edited by Valerie da Costa and Fabrice Hergott, Ediciones Polígrafa, Barcelona 2006, p.
-81 (French painter sculptor who coined ‘art brut’; famous for his many spontaneous portrait paintings and public sculptures; at the bottom links for more biography facts of Dubuffet )
+* artist quote on his ‘hourloupés’ technique or attitude, to create his art brut, around 19760 – 80: comment on the occasion of his 1984 exhibition at the Venice Biennale; as quoted in ”Jean Dubuffet, Works, writings Interviews”, edited by Valerie da Costa and Fabrice Hergott, Ediciones Polígrafa, Barcelona 2006, p.
+81

 - Starting from a drawing, a pure creation of the mind, I expand it in space by giving it three dimensions, by giving it a material body (in polystyrene, fh) and then enlarge it to the proportions of a site where it can evolve.
 In this way, instead of having only the drawing before you while remaining anchored in the everyday world, you can finally leave the world and penetrate into drawing, and thus inhabit the creation of the mind instead of merely looking at it prudently in a frame on the wall.
 The experience consists, therefore, in abstracting yourself totally from the natural everyday world in order to feed your eyes solely on your own mental elaborations.

-art links for more biography information about the French painter, sculptor artist Jean Dubuffet; Art Brute
+art links for more biography information about the great French painter, sculptor Jean Dubuffet and Art Brut

-* a detailed biography of famous artist Jean Dubuffet: creating painting and sculpture
+* a detailed biography of the French artist Jean Dubuffet: creating painting and sculpture